alexgdmx/OCP-manual-sts/README.md

 * Other area: create AWS IAM Roles
-* Openshift: create service accounts and pods
+* OpenShift: create service accounts and pods

 On the side of AWS we create the role and modify the “trust policy” to allow the pod service account to use it.
 And attach the policy role with the desired permissions to grant to the role.